 delete paragraph “b” in its entirety and Replace with the following:

-The traffic signal and luminaire mast arms shall consist of continuous, tapered round steel tubes of the length specified, mast arm end caps and bolts, nuts, and washers necessary to complete the installation of the mast arms.
+The traffic signal and luminaire mast arms shall consist of continuous, tapered round steel tubes of the length specified, mast-arm end caps and bolts, nuts, and washers necessary to complete the installation of the mast arms.
 Multi-sided steel traffic signal and luminaire mast arms are not accepted.

 DELETE PARAGRAPH “K” IN ITS ENTIRETY AND REPLACE WITH THE FOLLOWING: